-- Obtaining replies to enquiries of the managing agents (leasehold only). - Discharging any charges (where applicable). - Obtaining the landlord's licence to assign (leasehold only). - Transferring any share in a freehold company or a management company to the buyer.
+- Advising you as you prepare the seller's property information form and other standard conveyancing forms (where applicable). - Obtaining replies to enquiries of the managing agents (leasehold only). - Discharging any charges (where applicable). - Obtaining the landlord's licence to assign (leasehold only). - Transferring any share in a freehold company or a management company to the buyer.